yirulin-chloe/Brain-Tumor-Detection/README.md

 ## Project Overview
 Brain tumors seriously affect lives worldwide.
 In the US alone, nearly 700,000 people are living with a brain tumor.
 Early detection is critical: if tumors are detected at an early stage, the patient survival rate can jump from **5% to 90%**.

 The goal of this project is to train Deep Learning models with over 90% accuracy to assist in early detection, potentially saving lives and reducing healthcare costs.
-This project detects brain tumors from MRI images using Convolutional Neural Networks (CNNs).
+This project detects brain tumors from MRI images using **Convolutional Neural Networks (CNNs)** and **ResNet18** architectures.

 **Data Source:** [Kaggle: Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset/data) containing 4 classes: Glioma, Meningioma, Pituitary, and No Tumor.